shanebostock/libsharedmem/README.md

 # libsharedmem
-a C. shared memory utility
+a C shared memory and data structures utility